jenshwetakc/automatic_inconsistency_detection/readme.md

 ## Requirement
-- python
+- Python

 ## Automatic inconsistency detection between light and dark mode
-Our approach first collect the pair of screenshot using selenium script and identify two types of discrepancies between the pairs:
+Our approach first collect the pair of screenshots using selenium script and identify two types of discrepancies between the pairs:
-(1) Text inconsistency, which analyze (i) invisible text cause by poor contrast due to improper mapping of color and (ii) missing text that blend into background during conversion.
+(1) Text inconsistency, which analyzes (i) Invisible text caused by poor contrast due to improper mapping of color; (ii) Missing text that blends into the background during conversion.
-(2) Edge inconsistency, ensure the element like divider, text button border, icon border remain visible and consistent across both modes.
+(2) Edge inconsistency, ensure the elements like the divider, text button border, and icon border remain visible and consistent across both modes.

 # Process to replicate the inconsistency detection